 If you’re considering using sparklers for your wedding exit, you’re not alone.
 When I decided to use sparklers for our grand exit at my wedding in place of a more traditional item, there were very few places that I found to give me guidance or inspiration.
 Not very many couples were using sparklers at their wedding at the time.
 So, all I could really find were a few photos of a grand exit being performed while the guests were holding lit sparklers.
 It took me hours of planning to come up with a strategy to make sure that everything went just right.
 However, the good news is that we had a wonderful experience in the end.

 I thought of this when I decided to start a business that sells wedding sparklers.
 I made a personal vow that I would make the process as simple for couples to follow as possible.
 Ideally, they wouldn’t have to endure the same struggles that I went through.
+Everything including the accessories you need to use them would be at your fingertips.
 With that in mind, I’ve created this definitive guide to using sparklers for your grand exit.
 Hopefully, it will eliminate any mysticism or confusion and help you get back to planning the rest of your wedding.

 What is a Wedding Exit?